rocrill/crock-on/README.md

 User stories relating to home page.

-  * As a user, I want to see a list of recipes with visually appealing images, listing clear titles and the post authors.
+  * 2.1 As a user, I want to see a list of recipes with visually appealing images, listing clear titles and the post authors.
-  * As a returning user, I want to see the newest recipes displayed in date order with the most recent postings first on the page:
+  * 2.2 As a returning user, I want to see the newest recipes displayed in date order with the most recent postings first on the page:
-  * As a user, I want to see the number of comments and number of likes displayed on each recipe card on the post detail page, so that I have an idea of the popularity and engagement of a post when deciding which ones to look at.
+  * 2.3 As a user, I want to see the number of comments and number of likes displayed on each recipe card on the post detail page, so that I have an idea of the popularity and engagement of a post when deciding which ones to look at.
-  * As a user and post author, I want to be able to edit or delete a recipe post for which I am the author.
+  * 2.4 As a user and post author, I want to be able to edit or delete a recipe post for which I am the author.
-  * As a user if there are more than six recipes on the page, the page is paginated with six recipes per page.
+  * 2.5 As a user if there are more than six recipes on the page, the page is paginated with six recipes per page.

-* Recipe post detail page
+Feature 3.
+Recipe post detail page

   * This contains a header with the post title, author name and date of posting.
 Links to edit and delete the post will also appear here if it is the post author logged in.
   * Below this is the main image of the recipe and below this is the recipe post itself, which is in the format of an ingrdients list and method.
 Most users post in this format, however if not, a website admin will re-format the instructions if needed when reviewing the post for quality after it is posted as a draft.